keisen/tf-keras-vis/README.md

 ## Known Issues

 * With InceptionV3, ActivationMaximization doesn't work well, that's, it might generate meanninglessly bulr image.
 * With cascading model, Gradcam and Gradcam++ don't work well, that's, it might occur some error.
+So we recommnend, in this case, to use FasterScoreCAM.
 * Unsupport `channels-first` models and datas.